Not to make any assumptions, let’s ensure we are on the same page.

 One advantage of using C++ to create game mechanics is greater flexibility when it comes to customizing how the game works.
 Meaning, in C++ there is access to the entire game’s code rather than bits and pieces in Blueprints.

-C++ mechanics are also executed more quickly than Blueprint versions, and while this might not be noticeable through beginner projects, it is important to keep in mind as one continues down the game development path.
+C++ mechanics are also executed more quickly than Blueprint versions, and while this might not be noticeable through beginner game coding projects, it is important to keep in mind as one continues down the game development path.

 Another advantage of C++ is organizing mechanics that use certain functions like Tick or BeginPlay.
 In C++, mechanics can be kept organized, but in Blueprints it may be difficult to connect several different mechanics to a single Event Tick node.